 Reading books on devices is still popular.
-I hear the reader of preference has shifted from dedicated reading device to the smartphone.
+I hear the reader of preference has shifted from a dedicated reading device to a smartphone.
 However, many mainstream media have actually reported a decrease in e-book consumption.

-That leaves print.
-For some 500 years print was the only reading option.
+That leaves a print.
+For some 500 years, print was the only reading option.
 While prognosticators have predicted the demise of printed books for the past several years, its death has yet to take place.
-Yes, its market share has declined, but readers still consume printed books and many prefer the tactile, and even olfactory, experience of reading them.
+Yes, it’s market share has declined, but readers still consume printed books and many prefer the tactile, and even olfactory, the experience of reading them.

 Do you believe in print?